pytorch-labs/tritonbench/docs/kineto_trace.md

 ![Kineto Trace](https://ossci-datasets.s3.us-east-1.amazonaws.com/tritonbench/docs/_static/img/kineto_trace_fig_1.png "Kineto Trace - Global View")

 Zooming into the profile iteration, we find two GPU kernels launched.
-The first one corresponds to the L2 Cache clearance.
+The first one corresponds to the L2 Cache flush to clear the cache.
 The second one corresponds to the actual computation kernel, which is from CUDNN in this flash_attention operator.

 ![Kineto Trace](https://ossci-datasets.s3.us-east-1.amazonaws.com/tritonbench/docs/_static/img/kineto_trace_fig_2.png "Kineto Trace - Zoomed into Profile Iteration")